veres-one/docs.veres.one/docs/why.md

 ## Secure

-The simplicity of the Veres One network means there is a decreased attack surface, fewer bugs, and more flexibility for adaptation as the network evolves.
+Thanks to the simplicity of the Veres One network, there is a decreased attack surface, there are fewer bugs, and there is more flexibility for adaptation as the network evolves.

 ## Performant